-So, how much does it cost to antifoul a boat?
-For painting a moderate-sized boat in a yard, it will cost between $20 and $45 per foot.
+Painting the bottom of a moderate-sized boat in a yard will cost between $20 and $45 per foot.
 A 25-foot yacht will cost you around $800.
 A 40-foot yacht will cost you around $1,300.
 This cost ranges quite a lot because of many variables, but you can control some of those to rein in the costs.

 Below, I'll go over the different variables that will affect the cost.
 Read on to learn how to save money.

 The Average Cost for Antifouling

 To make things easier, I've created a table with the cost range for different boat lengths: